Learning to Infer Unseen Single-/Multi-Attribute-Object Compositions with Graph Networks: Method

 \subsubsection{Visual Decoder}

-Inspired by the auto-encoder architecture, we design the visual decoder function $f_{de}(\cdot)$ to project $X^c$ as $\hat{X}$ to reconstruct the initial image feature $X^0$:
+Inspired by the auto-encoder architecture used in recent works \cite{kodirov2017semantic,nan2019recognizing}, we design the visual decoder function $f_{de}(\cdot)$ projecting $x$ as $\hat{x}$ to reconstruct the initial image feature $x^0$:

-where $\theta$ represents the learnable parameters in the decoder $f_{de}(\cdot)$, and $\hat{X}$ is the reconstruction of the original visual features.
-The motivation for designing the visual decoder is to learn the intrinsic representation of $X^c$ by minimizing the differences between $\hat{X}$ and $X^0$.
+where $\theta$ represents the learnable parameters in the decoder $f_{de}(\cdot)$.
+For implementation, we choose a linear decoder function since it work well in practice.
+The motivation for designing the visual decoder is to learn the intrinsic representation of $x$ by applying a strong constraint to the latent space, making the encoded visual feature preserve important information in $x^0$.